gdelataillade/alarm/README.md

 ## Under the hood

 ### Android
-Uses `oneShotAt` from the `android_alarm_manager_plus` plugin with a two-way communication isolated callback to start/stop the alarm and call the `onRing` callback.
+Uses `oneShotAt` from the `android_alarm_manager_plus` plugin with a two-way communication isolated callback to start/stop the alarm.

 ### iOS
 Implements `invokeMethod` to play the alarm audio using `AVAudioPlayer`.
 Due to the suspension of asynchronous native code when the app is in the background, we listen for app state changes and check if the player is playing when the app returns to the foreground.
-If it's the case, it means the alarm is ringing, and it's time to trigger the `onRing` callback.
+If it's the case, it means the alarm is ringing, and it's time to trigger your `onRing` callback.

 ## Getting Started